HydroML/HydroML.github.io/_pages/FavoritePapers.md

 * Li, X., Khandelwal, A., Jia, X., Cutler, K., Ghosh, R., Renganathan, A., ... & Kumar, V. (2022).
 Regionalization in a global hydrologic deep learning model: from physical descriptors to random vectors.
 Water Resources Research, 58(8), e2021WR031794.
 * Wagener, T., Dadson, S. J., Hannah, D. M., Coxon, G., Beven, K., Bloomfield, J. P., ... & Old, G. (2021).
 Knowledge gaps in our perceptual model of Great Britain's hydrology.
 Hydrological Processes, 35(7), e14288.
 * Liu, Y., Wagener, T., Beck, H. E., & Hartmann, A. (2020).
 What is the hydrologically effective area of a catchment?.
 Environmental Research Letters, 15(10), 104024.
+* Acuña Espinoza, E., Loritz, R., Álvarez Chaves, M., Bäuerle, N., & Ehret, U. (2024).
+To bucket or not to bucket?
+Analyzing the performance and interpretability of hybrid hydrological models with dynamic parameterization.
+Hydrology and Earth System Sciences, 28(12), 2705-2719.
+* Baste, S., Klotz, D., Acuña Espinoza, E., Bardossy, A., & Loritz, R. (2025).
+Unveiling the limits of deep learning models in hydrological extrapolation tasks.
+Hydrology and Earth System Sciences, 29(21), 5871-5891.

 Information Theory
 ======